Tutorial: Set up CI/CD for a Service Fabric application by using Azure Pipelines

 • Automatically deploy and upgrade an application

-In this tutorial series you learn how to:
+The tutorial series shows you how to:

 Prerequisites